ikovalenko92/MDP-Cloud/README.md

 zookeeper port=2181
 kafka port=9092

-INfluxDB program & Grafana must be setup on a computer that is on the Umich network or can VPN with the network otherwise it will not be able to access it through the firewall
+InfluxDB program & Grafana must be setup on a computer that is on the Umich network or can VPN with the network otherwise it will not be able to access it through the firewall

 InfluxDB accounts:
 read/write access account